A Quantum Multiparty Packing Lemma and the Relay Channel: Quantum Multiparty Packing Lemma

+denote the set of parents of $v$.
+This is a natural requirement: in our algorithm we generate the codewords in an iterative manner following the edges in the DAG, and so we should require that all codeword components also depend on the message sets that the components upstream depend on.
+That is, codeword components ``inherit'' the indices of their parents.

-We will call the tuple $\mathcal{B} = (G, X, M, \ind)$, where $M \equiv \bigtimes_{j \in J} M_j$, a \emph{multiplex Bayesian network}.
-We can visualize a multiplex Bayesian network by adjoining to the DAG $G$ additional vertices $M_j$, one for each $j\in J$, and edges that connect each $M_j$ to those $X_v$ such that $j\in\ind(v)$.
-For a visualization of the example with three random variables, see \cref{fig:relayexample}.
+We call the tuple $\mathcal{B} = (G, X, M, \ind)$, where $M \equiv \bigtimes_{j \in J} M_j$, a \emph{multiplex Bayesian network}.
+We can visualize a multiplex Bayesian network by adjoining to the DAG $G$ additional vertices $M_j$, one for each $j\in J$, and edges that connect each $X_v$ to every $M_j$ such that $j\in\ind(v)$.
+Again, as an example consider the MAC multiplex Bayesian network with three random variables in~\cref{fig:relayexample}.
+Note that in the figure the random variable $U$ is not connected with any message set.
+We define our algorithm to treat $U$ as if it is connected with a singleton.

+We next give the algorithm that generates the random codebook.
+Given a multiplex Bayesian network $\mathcal{B} = (G, X, M, \ind)$, we would like to generate a random codebook